willyhuang18/Crypto/README.md

 dfx canister call <REPLACE WITH NFT CANISTER ID> transferOwnership '(principal "<REPLACE WITH THE ID FROM STEP 3>", true)'
 ```

-# Conneting to the Token Canister
+# Connecting to the Token Canister

 1. Copy over the token declarations folder